patrickf2000/lila/Readme.md

 ## Dash

 Welcome to Dash!
-Dash is a high-level imperative systems programming language inspired in design and purpose by C and syntactically by BASIC (and a few other languages).
+Dash is a high-level imperative systems programming language inspired in design and purpose by C and syntactically by Pascal (and a few other languages).
 This repository contains the compiler for Dash, the standard library, the test system, and a few examples.

 ### Why Dash?